garfix/nligems/doc/internals.md

 - asking for clarification ("Do you mean [a] ... [b] ...")
 - admission of inability ("I do not know this person", "I do not understand the word 'vehicle'")

-A cooperative response would always give some extra information that may be helpful but not explicitly asked.

-"How many children had Lord Byron?"
-"Two: Ada and Allegra"

-Having a mental model of the beliefs, desires and intentions may help to give a more helpful answer.
-But I know of no system that has implemented this.
+#### Admitting inability

 It is important to realize that a knowledge source may or may not have complete information about a domain.
 The domain is either closed or open.

 In a closed domain the knowledge of the source is complete.
 If it is not present in the knowledge source, it is not present in the world.
-This allows you to infer information about the absense of data.
+This allows you to infer information about the absence of data.
 If a user aks "When did Michael Jackson graduate?" the system may infer from the absence of graduation information that "Michael Jackson did not graduate".

 On the other hand, if the system was put to an open domain source, the answer would have to be "Unknown", because the absence of information here does not imply the opposite.

+#### Extra information

+A cooperative response would always give some extra information that may be helpful but not explicitly asked.

+"How many children had Lord Byron?"
+"Two: Ada and Allegra"

+#### Mental model

+Having a mental model of the beliefs, desires and intentions of the user may help to give a more helpful answer.
+But I know of no system that has implemented this.

 ## General aspects